 - Happens several times during Mickey Mouse's piano recital in "The Opry House".

-- In the Classic Disney Short "Three Little Orphans", three kittens climb on a player piano and turn it on.
+- In the Classic Disney Short "Three Orphan Kittens", three kittens climb on a player piano and turn it on.
 The keys bounce up and down, carrying the kittens along.
 When the speed is turned up, the kittens are being juggled about and one is even spanked by the hammers inside.

 - Yamaha's Disklavier piano, which is similar to a player piano, creates waves at parts of Animusic's "Starship Groove".
 What's more interesting that the piano is real, rather than animated.